LhKipp/lhkipp.github.io/_posts/2022-05-04-My-first-post.md

 But as we all know: 1 Minute of reading the docs can safe you hours of debugging.
 So why bother ¯\_(ツ)_/¯.

+This missconception also stemmed from my mental model of std::optional: It contains either a value or nothing (std::nullopt).
+That is wrong.
+Optional always contains (the memory of) a value, but it might not be initialized.

 2. Stop using operators - they often do not include sanity checks.
 Instead use the proper functions.
 In this case `emplace`.